 A: We operate under the direction of our board of directors, the members of which are accountable to us and our stockholders as fiduciaries.
-Prior to the commencement of this offering, we will have seven directors, four of whom have been determined to be independent of Starwood Capital.
+We have nine directors, five of whom have been determined to be independent under our charter.
 Our independent directors are responsible for reviewing the performance of the Advisor and approving the compensation paid to the Advisor and its affiliates.
 Our directors are elected annually by our stockholders.
 The names and biographical information of our directors are provided under "Management-Directors and Executive Officers."